 First and foremost, you need to strategize where you want to sell.
 You don’t want to bite off more than you can chew, so choose wisely.
 Do your research and compile a list of marketplaces with these points in mind:

+- Competition.
 There is a lot of competition on online marketplaces, so you want to go where your products can stand out and where your prices can compete.

 How to integrate your Printful account with an online marketplace

-Take a look at this video tutorial for step-by-step instructions and more info.
+Once your ShipStation account and marketplace are connected, it’s time to connect your ShipStation account with Printful.
+Take a look at the video tutorial for step-by-step instructions and more info.

-Note: the first orders that come in through ShipStation will show up as unsynced products.
+Note: The first orders that come in through ShipStation will show up as unsynced products.
 So you’ll have to manually sync the first order for every product.

 Alternate ways to sell Printful products on online marketplaces

-Keep in mind that this can be time consuming if you have a lot of orders coming in.
+Keep in mind that this can be time-consuming if you have a lot of orders coming in.
 Take a look at this video for more info on placing manual orders.